Elia Levita

-Life and work
+Early life

-Born at Neustadt near Nuremberg, to a Jewish family of Levitical status, he was the youngest of nine brothers.
-He preferred to call himself "Ashkenazi," and bore also the nickname Bokher (Hebrew Baḥur), meaning youth or student, which latter he gave as title to his Hebrew grammar.
+Levita was born in Neustadt (near Nuremberg) to Levite Jewish family to a Jewish family, the youngest of nine brothers.
+He preferred to call himself "Ashkenazi", and bore also the nickname Bokher, meaning youth or student, which later he gave as title to his Hebrew grammar.
+The Jews were expelled from this area during his early adulthood, and he then moved to Italy, which would remain his home.

-During his early adulthood, the Jews were expelled from this area.
-He then moved to Italy, which would remain his home.
-In Padua, in 1504, he wrote the 650 ottava rima stanzas of the Bovo-Bukh, based on the popular romance Buovo d'Antona, which, in turn, was based on the Anglo-Norman romance of Bevis of Hampton.
+He wrote the 650 ottava rima stanzas of the Bovo-Bukh in Padua in 1504, based on the popular romance Buovo d'Antona, itself based on the Anglo-Norman romance, Bevis of Hampton.
+He was living in Venice by 1514, where he wrote two scathing satirical pasquinades.
+He moved to Rome that same year, where he acquired a friend and patron, the Renaissance humanist cardinal, Giles of Viterbo, whose palace he lived in for more than a decade.
+Levita taught Hebrew to Giles, and copied Hebrew manuscripts, mostly related to the Kabbalah, for the cardinal's library.

-By 1514 he was living in Venice, where he wrote two scathing satirical pasquinades.
-That same year he moved to Rome, where he acquired a friend and patron, the Renaissance humanist and cardinal Giles of Viterbo (1471–1532), in whose palace he lived for more than ten years.
-Levita taught Hebrew to Giles, and copied Hebrew manuscripts—mostly related to the Kabbalah—for the cardinal's library.
-The first edition of Levita's Baḥur (Rome, 1518) is dedicated to Giles, to whom Levita dedicated his Concordance (1521).
+The first edition of Levita's Baḥur is dedicated to his patron, to whom he also dedicated his Concordance.
+The Sack of Rome in 1527 sent him into exile once more, back to Venice, where he worked as a proofreader and taught Hebrew.
+He published a treatise in Venice on the laws of Hebrew cantillation, entitled Sefer Tuv Ta'am.